ymnpy/LatticeAnalysis_scripts/README.md

 -To do EDA (exploratory data analysis)

--To train ML (machine learning) models and make predictions
+-To train ML (machine learning) models and make predictions about mechanical properties

 -To perform optimization with GA (genetic algorithm, note that GA code is not belong to me, it is taken from somewhere on the internet.)